SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Your newly created workbench is composed of the following folders:
 - The `raw_source_code` folder used to store the collected source code in their intial format (ex: source code can be a scanned document)
 - The `browsable_source_code` folder is used to store source code in browsable format (ex: if needed the source as been transcribed in machine readable format)
-- The `versionned_source_code` folder will be used to recreate the development history of the software, using the *commit* and *versioning* mechanisms of
+- The `versionned_source_code` folder will be used to recreate the development history of the software, using the *commit* and *versioning* mechanisms of *Git*
 - The `additional_materials` folder is used to store all the other collected materials (video, pictures, documents etc)
-- The `software_stories` folder is used prepare material for creation of the _Software Story_ *Git*
+- The `software_stories` folder is used prepare material for creation of the _Software Story_
 - The `metadata folder`, is used to record all the information about the software and the acquisition process (catalogue, actors, journal, etc.).

 MF: Should we create a metafolder for the code items?
 MF: I think we need to keep separate the `additional_materials` for non code items (collect and curate), and a dedicated `software story` folder for _presenting_ both code + additional material
 MF: I think the actors.md file is confusing.
 Is it a project metadata file, recording curators ?
 Or is a data file, recording historical information about who contributed to the software.
 I think these should be two separate things.
+At the moment no place to record historical contributors.

 <!--
 The guidelines to fill this part are given in the template itself.
 (MF: I think we should include part of it in the guide, otherwise not clear when is the best moment to fill them in)